ruppinlab/DECODEM/README.md

 <div align="justify">

-# DECODEM / DECODEMi: Systematic assessment of the TME in clinical response in a cell-type-specific manner from bulk transcriptome
+## DECODEM / DECODEMi: Systematic assessment of the roles of diverse cell types in the tumor microenvironment in clinical response from bulk transcriptome

 </div>